xeodocs/xeodocs-api-docs/README.md

 ### OpenAPI Design

-Edit the OpenAPI design files in `openapi/` and refresh the browser to see changes.
+Edit the OpenAPI design file in `openapi/api-design/openapi-design.yaml` and refresh the browser to see changes.